w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ## Polkadot's Resilience

-Systems that have yet to be engineered with decentralization, cryptography, and game theory in mind, are breakable and prone to cyber-attacks.
+Systems that have yet to be engineered with decentralization, cryptography, and game theory in mind are breakable and prone to cyber-attacks.
 Polkadot is basing its resilience on different pillars:

 - **Preponderance of light-client usage:** Centralized RPC servers are common but susceptible to